openshift-labs/learn-katacoda/middleware/middleware-kogito/rest-service-integration/03-implement-jaxrs-client.md

 }
 </pre>

 We now have both our domain model and JAX-RS client interface defined.
 We can now add the logic to our CDI bean to use the JAX-RS client.
+We now open our `CoffeeService.java` class again by clicking: `coffeeshop/src/main/java/org/acme/service/CoffeeService.java`{{open}}

 First, we need to inject our `CoffeeResource` class into our service.
 So, we need to create add the following attribute to our class (not that this attribute is _package-private_.
 This is recommended by Quarkus, as this allows Quarkus to do the injection without the need for reflection):